-In this work, we have proposed an alternate design for Simplex that leverages two existing design methodologies based on control-theoretic LMI optimization and hybrid systems reachability.
-The unified approach extends the region where the complex controller can be used by leveraging a real-time reachability computation, and thus decreases conservatism in the switching logic.
-Using a runtime of 20ms (which matches the control loop iteration time), we were able to expand the set of states where the complex controller could be used by 227%, whereas we estimated, through simulation, that the maximum improvement possible was 247%.
-Even with a reduced realtime reachability runtime of 5ms, we were able to improve upon the LMI-based Simplex design by 213%.
+In this work, we have proposed an alternate unified design for Simplex that leverages two existing design methodologies based on control-theoretic LMI optimization and hybrid systems reachability.
+Our unified approach extends the region where the complex/smart controller enabling smart autonomy can be used by leveraging a real-time reachability computation, and thus decreases conservatism in the switching logic.
+Using a runtime of 20ms (which matches the control loop period time), we were able to expand the set of states where the complex/smart controller could be used by 227%, whereas we estimated, through simulation, that the maximum improvement possible was approximately 247%.
+Even with a reduced real-time reachability runtime of 5ms, we were able to improve upon the LMI-based Simplex design by 213%.
+On embedded processors, we were also able to increase the complex/smart controller region by a factor of 1.5 to 2.0, although for an 8-bit microcontroller the current implementation was not fast enough for use at the frequency of the control loop.
+This improvement was demonstrated in an evaluation that uses the exact system previously used to demonstrate the LMI-based Simplex design approach, an inverted pendulum with input saturation.
+The real-time reachability computation is able to predict the behavior of the system despite saturation, significantly expanding the usable complex/smart controller region.

-As far as we know, this is the first work to present a viable real-time reachability algorithm based on the real-time systems notion of imprecise computation.
-The algorithm will always return an over-approximation of the reachable set, with better accuracy as more computation time is given.
+To the best of the authors' knowledge, this is the first work to present a viable real-time reachability algorithm based on the real-time systems notion of imprecise computation.
+The algorithm will always return an over-approximation of the set of reachable states, with better accuracy as more computation time is given.
 The key difference between online reachability compared with offline reachability, besides constrained runtime and resources, is that quick results are preferable to long-term error control.
-In our evaluation, for example, we were able to demonstrate significant improvement in the complex controller region by using tens of milliseconds of computation time to bound the future behavior of the system for the next hundreds of milliseconds.
-Other reachability algorithms also contain parameters which could be tuned to have some control over the computation time, such as the sampling time used in the Le Geurnic-Girard (LGG) scenario in SpaceEx [17], and we plan to investigate better approaches for real-time reachability.
+In our evaluation, for example, we were able to demonstrate significant improvement in the complex/smart controller region by using tens of milliseconds of computation time to bound the future behavior of the system for the next hundreds of milliseconds.
+Together, our evaluation on actual embedded hardware platforms including ARM processors and Atmel AVR microcontrollers illustrates the embedded usage feasibility of using the real-time reachability method.
+Other reachability algorithms also contain parameters which could be tuned to have some control over the computation time, such as the sampling time used in the Le Geurnic-Girard (LGG) scenario in SpaceEx [Frehse et al. 2011], and we plan to investigate better approaches for realtime reachability.